History of Cryptocurrency

 4. transferFrom: Allows contracts to transfer tokens on behalf of the owner.

-5. approve: Allows one address (owner) to authorise another address (delegate) to use a certain number of tokens on its behalf.
+approve: Allows one address, the owner, to grant permission to another address, a delegate, to spend a certain number of tokens on its behalf.

-6. allowance: Returns the number of tokens that the delegate is authorised to use on behalf of the owner.
+allowance: Returns how many tokens the delegate is allowed to use on behalf of the owner.

-ERC-20 remains one of the most important and influential standards on the Ethereum blockchain.
-It has underpinned countless projects and tokens, contributing to the growth and development of decentralised finance and applications.
-Despite its limitations, ERC-20’s popularity and versatility make it a key component in the cryptocurrency ecosystem.
+ERC-20 still is one of the most meaningful and influential standards on the Ethereum blockchain.
+It has underpinned an uncountable number of projects and tokens, building up a contribution to the further development and growth of both decentralised finance and applications.
+Although limited, ERC-20 is still one of the most popular and versatile standards in the cryptocurrency world.

 What is TRC-20?